 Sometimes new cardholders need a little practice at paying their bills, so we like a card that cuts you some slack.
 With a 0-percent intro APR on new purchases for the first six months (12.99 – 21.99 percent variable APR thereafter) and no penalty fee for the first missed payment, Discover it Student chrome card gives you a nice cushion.
 Also, there’s no penalty APR.
 Some cards will hit you with an APR of up to 30 percent for missing a payment, which can really hurt if you end up carrying a balance.

 High cash rewards

 Discover it Student chrome card includes one of the most valuable rewards programs for students.
-In addition to the $20 statement credit for good grades, it matches your cash rewards at the end of the first year.
+In addition to the $20 statement credit for good grades (3.0+ GPA required, for up to 5 years), it matches your cash rewards at the end of the first year.
 Also, you get 2 percent back on restaurant and gas station purchases each quarter (up to $1,000 of purchases), and 1 percent back on general purchases.
 The program is very flexible – you can redeem any amount at any time and there’s no expiration on your rewards.
 If you have an Amazon.com account, you can even use your rewards to shop there.

 Useful financial management tools

 We grade student cards heavily on their ability to promote responsible credit card use.
 We’re impressed by the features that Discover provides to make credit management easier.
 Discover’s Spend Analyzer tool enables you to track your finances and set up payment plans.
 Discover also offers free email and text alerts, which you can set to remind you when payments are due.
 You can combine these tools to create a budget, and then send reminders to yourself to stay on track.